cloudmesh-community/book/chapters/clusters/kubernetes-526/kubernetes/kube_install_and_config_readme.md

 ### Install docker
 In order to install kubernetes you first need to have docker installed.
-This is very strait foward.
+This is very strait forward.

 ### Disable swap memory
-Docker has an issue (in my opinion sever) in that it is **not compatible with SWAP memory**, therefore it is neeeded to disable it.
-This might create some issues, if you encounter them you should try to rebbot the cluster again, if that fails change line 16 in the script from
+Docker has an issue (in my opinion sever) in that it is **not compatible with SWAP memory**, therefore it is needed to disable it.
+This might create some issues, if you encounter them you should try to reboot the cluster again, if that fails change line 16 in the script from

 orig="$(head -n1 /boot/cmdline.txt) cgroup_enable=cpuset cgroup_memory=1"